Skip to main content

 Upcoming events

-Tue, May 07, 7:00pm - 9:00pm
+Tue, Apr 07, 7:00pm - 9:00pm

 Looking for a writers' group?
 All writers and would-be writers are welcome to come for critique & camaraderie.

 The Social Security Administration provides protection for workers and their families.
 Programs provide monthly income to seniors, workers with a disability, children with disabilities, and families in which a spouse or parent has died.
-We invite you to this virtual presentation to learn more about disability benefits, eligibility requirements, and the application process.
+We invite you to this virtual presentation to learn about Medicare eligibility requirements, enrollment periods, the application process, and resources.

 Calvert Library Board of Trustees Meeting